17cupsofcoffee/ogmo3/README.md

 ```

 For a full example of how to interpret the data in an Ogmo project, see the [sample code](./examples/sample.rs).

+## Caveats

+* This crate does _not_ provide a runtime or renderer, but should make it easier to create one tailored to your project.
+* If you deserialize a project/level and then reserialize it, there is no guarentee that the formatting/ordering of fields will be retained, as this would increase the complexity of the library significantly.
+However, there should never be any loss of data (and if there is, please file a bug report)!
+* This crate has only been tested with Ogmo Editor 3.3.0 - data from earlier versions will likely fail to parse due to missing fields.

 ## License